reactjs/react.dev/src/content/reference/react/cache.md

 In addition, `Temperature` creates a <CodeStep step={1}>new memoized function</CodeStep> each time the Component is rendered which doesn't allow for any cache sharing.

 To maximize cache hits and reduce work, the two Components should call the same memoized function to access the same cache.
-Instead, define the memoized function in a dedicated module that can be [`import`-ed](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) across components.
+Instead, define the memoized function in a dedicated module that can be [`import`-ed](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) across Components.

 ```js [[3, 5, "export default cache(calculateWeekReport)"]]
 // getWeekReport.js